Linx S.A.

 Linx S.A. is a Brazilian management software company and the largest software house in retail management systems in Latin America.
-According to the American technology consulting firm IDC, Linx retains 40.2% of the retail management software in Brazil.
-In 2007, Linx was listed for the 3rd time in the Valor 1000 annual report, which lists the 1000 biggest Brazilian companies.
+According to the American technology consulting firm IDC, the firm retains 40.2% of the retail management software in Brazil.

+In 2007, it was listed for the 3rd time in the Valor 1000 annual report, which lists the 1000 biggest Brazilian companies.
 In August 2020, payment processor StoneCo merged with Linx's operations in a deal worth $1.1 billion.

+On July 22, 2025, it was announced that TOTVS had completed the purchase of the company for 3.05 billion reais, practically half the amount paid by Stone to purchase it in 2020 (R$6.7 billion).